jeanrauwers/mern-course-bootcamp/README.md

-# Complete Free Coding Bootcamp 2020 - the MERN Stack (For Beginners)
+# Complete Free Coding Bootcamp with the MERN Stack (For Beginners)

-This is a series video were we going to build a full-stack application from scratch using the MERN STACK ( MongoDB, Express, React.js and Nodejs).
+This is a series video and we are going to build a full-stack application from scratch using the MERN STACK (MongoDB, Express, React.js and Nodejs).

-We will build a <strong>Sports Web App</strong> for creating sports events and the app will include:
+We will build a <strong>Sports Web App</strong> that allows you creating sports events and the app will include:

 * User registration and authentication (maybe add facebook/gmail login if the series becomes popular)
 * Hashing password for security